dscnsec/DocScanner/STUDENT-contribution-guide.md

 Once you've made your mind up:

 1. Make sure you've thought about the project and understand what it entails.
 2. Engage with the community early.
 The earlier you contact us, the more feedback you will receive on your application.
-It may take time to review the draft proposals so feel free to ask on WhatsApp or GitHub whether your proposed path makes sense.
+It may take time to review the draft proposals so feel free to ask on Slack or GitHub whether your proposed path makes sense.
 Also open-source code is often built in the open, so it is usual to obtain feedback within public fora.
 3. Don't be afraid to come up with original solutions to the problem.
 4. Don't hesistate to give us lots of detail about how you would approach the project, but also be succinct and convey your ideas clearly.
 A picture or a link may be worth a lot of words.

-Overall, your application should make us believe that you are capable of completing the project and delivering the functionality to our Deep Fusion AI users and/or the broader open-source community.
-If you aren't sure about something, ask questions on WhatsApp where we're happy to advise you.
+Overall, your application should make us believe that you are capable of completing the project and delivering the functionality to our DSC NSEC users and/or the broader open-source community.
+If you aren't sure about something, ask questions on Slack where we're happy to advise you.

 ### How to estimate time needed for development
-Get some familiarity with the Deep Fusion AI repositories and data.
+Get some familiarity with the DSC NSEC repositories and data.
 Test existing functions, add missing details, fix code style.
 Do some research on the methods and tools you plan to use.
 Install the needed packages and build a plan of how they will work together.
 Write down your algorithms in pseudo code.

 The better your research is and the better you plan ahead, the easier it will be to judge how long a given task will take.
-For your time estimates you should also consider that you can do less during exams or other summer activities, so try to be a bit conservative.
+For your time estimates you should also consider that you can do less during exams or other winter activities, so try to be a bit conservative.
 Discuss the risks of the proposal and potential challenges.
 How do you intend to address them?
 What criteria will you use to evaluate milestones (code tests, functional demo, baseline recording, etc.)?
 If you have never done anything like WoC before, you will tend to underestimate the time to complete a task.
 We know that making accurate estimates isn't easy, but having a good plan -- including identifying its weak and strong points -- will help ensure a successful summer of coding.

 ### Final Proposal

-Your final proposal must be submitted to us as a PDF file, using [this template](https://github.com/DeepFusionAI/social-distance-detector/blob/master/STUDENT-proposal-template.md).
+Your final proposal must be submitted to us as a PDF file, using [this template](https://github.com/dscnsec/DocScanner/blob/master/STUDENT-proposal-template.md).
 Your proposal should be named appropriately to make identification easier for the mentors.
 To convert a draft that you have written before into PDF you can use [iLovePDF](https://www.ilovepdf.com/).